jovanliuc/java-families-docs/README.md

 # Introduction
-The java families docs help newcomers know and learn some basic concepts or usages of java-related technology stacks.
+The `java-families-docs` helps the newcomers to learn some basic concepts and the usages of Java-related technical stacks.

 # Java
 - [Java Introduction](/java/java-introduction.md)